Where Digital Communication Environments Break Down Under SB 848

 Across all of them, three themes repeat:

-• Necessary 1:1 communication has no supervised home.
+- Necessary 1:1 communication has no consistently governed home.
 Direct messages live on personal phones or in consumer apps the school doesn’t govern.

-• Supervision happens, if at all, after a concern.
-Records can sometimes be reconstructed, but the environment itself is not easily supervised in day‑to‑day use.
+- Supervision happens, if at all, after a concern.
+Records can sometimes be reconstructed, but the environment itself may not support consistent institutional visibility.

 SB 848 does not ask schools to eliminate staff–student communication.
 It asks a different question:

-Can you show that the digital environments where staff and students communicate — especially one-to-one — are environments your institution can easily supervise as part of normal operations?
+Can you show that the digital environments where staff and students communicate — especially one-to-one — are environments your institution can easily govern and review as part of normal operations?

 If the honest answer is: